The Kinks Are the Village Green Preservation Society: Title and packaging

 The album cover was photographed in mid-August 1968 during a photo session outside Kenwood House in Hampstead Heath, north-west London.
 Pye's in-house photographer John Prosser and Barrie Wentzell of Melody Maker photographed the session.
 After drinking tea on the terrace with the photographers, the band were photographed in their casual attire walking through the Heath's long, uncut grass to emphasise a country-feel.
 Prosser took the album's cover shot; the original twelve-track edition featured a black-and-white cover design, while the fifteen-track edition featured a different image, retouched to show the band enclosed in what Rogan terms "hazy, psychedelic circles".
-The album's twelve-track releases in Scandinavia, France, Italy and New Zealand all feature unique album sleeves which have subsequently become valuable collectors' items.
+The album's twelve-track releases in Scandinavia, France, Italy and New Zealand all feature unique album sleeves which have subsequently become valuable collector's items.
 Having been pressed in Britain, the Scandinavian edition features Pye's original black-and-white sleeve design.
 Fleiner suggests the New Zealand sleeve's depiction of the band standing next to several horses sought to emphasise the band's "Englishness".

 Village Green served as the album's working title to mid-1968, though Ray remained unsatisfied that it was too narrow to encapsulate the album's broader themes.
 In a November 1968 interview, he recalled that in August, while searching for a new title, someone mentioned to him in conversation that "one of things The Kinks have been doing for the last three years has been preserving".
 The comment prompted him to compose "The Village Green Preservation Society", which subsequently became the new title track.

 The LP was the Kinks' first to feature a gatefold sleeve.
 The gatefold image is the same photograph as the cover but flipped horizontally, tinted and placed alongside a George Cross medal.
 The lyrics of the title track appear on the sleeve's rear.
 The album's title appears on the cover in small font, with The Kinks written large and detached from Are the Village Green Preservation Society.
 Rogan hypothesises that the album was supposed to be titled The Village Green Preservation Society but suspects it was changed during the production process.
 He contends that the simpler title would align with the title track and adds that Ray has typically used the shorter name in his interviews and writings.